seyonv/localrepo_1/readme2.txt

 readme2.txt

-This is a readme for idea1
-Now adding this line to readme2.txt
+Modifying this line to get a conflict This is a readme for idea1 Now adding this line to readme2.txt